-- On receiving notification that an agency worker is pregnant, a new mother or breastfeeding, carry out a risk assessment if the work could involve risk to her health or that of her baby.
+- On receiving notification that an agency worker is pregnant, a new mother or breastfeeding, carry out a risk assessment if the work could involve risk to their health or that of their baby.

 - Take the required steps to remove any health and safety risk or, if this is not possible, inform the agency that it must end the supply of the worker.